IAWG-CSBC-PSON/hack2022-02-segmentation/README.md

 ## All data are available from [Synapse](https://www.synapse.org/#!Synapse:syn26848606)

 ### To jump ahead and save some time, some of the data has been prepared in advance.
-Download this zip file [https://www.synapse.org/#!Synapse:syn27087655](https://www.synapse.org/#!Synapse:syn27087655)
+Download this [zip file](https://github.com/IAWG-CSBC-PSON/hack2022-02-segmentation/archive/refs/tags/v1.0.zip).
+You can also [download the file from Synapse](https://www.synapse.org/#!Synapse:syn27087655)
 #### 1 Tissues trainingset
 -Ground truth annotations have suffix 'Ant' and are in .png format.
 Size is 256 x 256 px.
 Classes correspond to pixel values: 1 - background, 2 - nuclei outlines, 3 - nuclei centers, 4 - difficult pixels <br>
 -Images have suffix 'Img' and are in .tif format.
 They are 2 channels (DAPI and lamin).
 Size is 256 x 256 px. <br>